 Details of a Tummy Tuck Procedure

-The majority of patients seeking tummy tuck surgery (abdominoplasty) are healthy and physically active but nonetheless have excess skin on the lower abdomen.
+The majority of patients seeking tummy tuck surgery (abdominoplasty) are healthy and physically active but nonetheless they have excess skin and fatty tissue on the lower abdomen.
 This is a particularly common problem for females after childbirth or for those who have lost a significant amount of weight.
 Tummy tuck surgery is best performed on people who have a healthy weight or are only modestly overweight.
-It is not recommended as a weight loss procedure in very overweight patients due to the increased risk of complications.
+It is not recommended as a weight loss procedure for very overweight patients due to the increased risk of complications.

 Patients seeking abdominoplasty surgery can choose between a “mini tummy tuck” or a full tummy tuck.
-A mini tummy tuck involves removing loose skin from the lower part of the abdomen.
+A typical mini tummy tuck involves removing loose skin from the lower part of the abdomen.
+It is commonly performed in combination with focal liposuction contouring of the abdomen around the belly button area.
 The most common type of patient seeking this type of operation is a woman who has finished having children, and despite having returned to her normal body weight, still has loose lower abdominal skin.
 Advantages of a mini tummy tuck include quicker recovery time, a shorter scar and decreased cost.
 However, it is only recommended for patients who are mainly concerned about the appearance of their lower abdomen.
 Some improvement in the appearance of the upper abdomen or flanks can be achieved with liposuction done at the same time.

 A full tummy tuck is a more involved operation.
-The excess skin and adipose tissue on the upper and lower abdomen is removed, plus the underlying rectus muscles are tightened.
+The excess skin and adipose tissue on the upper and lower abdomen is removed, and usually the underlying rectus muscles are tightened.
 Both of these steps help flatten the abdomen and improve its contour.
+Dr. Andrade does a “drainless tummy tuck” in most cases.
 Advantages of a full tummy tuck include the ability to improve the appearance of the entire abdomen.
 However, the operation and recovery time are longer than a mini tummy tuck.
 During your consultation, Dr. Andrade will provide advice which operation is appropriate, depending on your physical characteristics and desired result.
 Dr. Andrade’s tummy tuck operation includes multiple steps that are not performed by all surgeons, but in his opinion lead to a superior result:

 - Rectus muscle plication: this is a technique that some people refer to as a “corset suture” to help define the waistline.
 Dr. Andrade uses slowly dissolving sutures with tiny barbs (Ethicon Stratafix sutures) that result in very secure repair of the muscles.
 These sutures are far more expensive than conventional stitches but their benefits justify the cost, in Dr. Andrade’s opinion.